BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

 If you still have the old messages.yml file, you get a warning in the console.
 If you dont have any custom messages, you can delete the file safely otherwise you should move the messages to the new location.

+### 3.0.0-DEV-65 - Delete menuConfig.yml :exclamation:

+The `menuConfig.yml` file has been removed.
+If you had the option `default_close` configured, you can now find this option in the `config.yml` file.
+All translations in the config where also moved to the `lang` folder, so also here you need to move your custom translations.

 ### 3.0.0-DEV-71 - Renamed Translation Keys :gear: